Another web of his wisdom:"I prefer the errors of of enthusiasm to the indifference of wisdom"

 Travel encompasses all of this inhaling stuff----from one turn to the next.

-My husband and I had a friend, a gay man who left the priesthood in order to be able to have a love partner and eventually they got married.
+husband and I had a friend, a gay man who left the priesthood in order

 In the year 2002, the twelfth book he wrote was published:THE WAY OF THE TRAVELER.By JOSEPH DISPENZA----a worthwhile read---